Upper Thames Branch Moths

 The vital information required by the County Moth Recorders in order to add a moth record to their database is:

-Note that moth recording uses the "vice-county" system, which means that county boundaries are roughly equivalent to those in use before 1974 (see the map below).
+Note that biological recording uses the "vice-county" system, which means that county boundaries are roughly equivalent to those in use before 1974 (see the map below).
+Some towns might not be in the counties you expect!

 Finally, it is very useful if you can supply some information about how you identify your moths.
 Moths can be difficult to identify and it is important that the Branch does what it can to ensure that all records are as accurate as possible – records form the basis of our conservation management advice and rare species monitoring.
 It is very helpful if you can let the recorders know what books you use for identification and whether you have photos or specimens of any of the moths you have seen.